-Lincoln, Nebraska (virtual in 2021) | 1 Session in July | Rising 10-12
+Lincoln, Nebraska (virtual in 2022) | July | Grades 10-12

 This weeklong summer mathematics camp for high school students provides a stimulating and supportive environment.
-It was originally designed for young women but is now open to all students who want to develop their mathematical ability and interest.
+The camp is open to all students who want to develop their mathematical abilities and interests.
 Participants learn about the exciting mathematics of codes, interact with peers who share an interest in mathematics, and work with mathematics graduate students and professors.
+Financial aid is available.

-Urbana-Champaign, Illinois (virtual in 2021) | mid July | Rising 9-12
+Urbana-Champaign, Illinois | June-July | Grades 9-12

 WYSE High School Summer Camps at the University of Illinois at Urbana-Champaign’s Grainger College of Engineering are designed to provide STEM-interested students the opportunity to experience advanced curricula at one of the best engineering schools in the nation and the world.
-The camps provide exposure to different areas of engineering through demonstrations, classroom presentations, hands-on activities, and interactions with various students, staff, and professors in those fields.
+The camps offer exposure to different areas of engineering through demonstrations, classroom presentations, hands-on activities, and interactions with various students, staff, and professors in those fields.

-Ann Arbor, Michigan (virtual in 2021) | Two-week sessions in June & July | Rising 10-12
+Ann Arbor, Michigan | Two-week sessions in June & July | Grades 10-12

-National Institutes of Health laboratories (virtual in 2021) | Eight weeks minimum | Rising seniors
+National Institutes of Health laboratories (hybrid in 2022) | Eight weeks minimum | Rising seniors

 High School Summer Internship Program (HS-SIP) provides an opportunity to spend a summer working at the NIH side-by-side with some of the leading scientists in the world in an environment devoted exclusively to biomedical research.

-Omaha, Nebraska (portions virtual in 2021) | mid June | Grades 7-12
+Omaha, Nebraska | June 5-10 | Grades 7-12

-Iowa City, Iowa (cancelled for 2021) | sessions in June | Rising 8-12
+Iowa City, Iowa | June | Grades 7-12

 The Iowa Summer Music Camps offer students musical training and experience, including group instruction, master classes, and classroom instruction in most phases of instrumental music.
 The entire program is an invaluable experience for young people, not only in music but also in human relations.

-Lincoln, Nebraska (cancelled for 2021) | July | Grades 9-12
+Lincoln, Nebraska | July | Grades 9-12

-Tallahassee, Florida | Sessions in June & July | Grades 7-8, 9-12
+Tallahassee, Florida | June & July | Grades 7-8, 9-12

-Florida State University offers camps in multiple areas of musical interest from Honors Piano to Choral Ensemble under the direction of FSU faculty members.
+Florida State University offers camps in multiple areas of musical interest, from Honors Piano to Choral Ensemble, under the direction of FSU faculty members.

-Waukesha, Wisconsin (virtual in 2021) | late June | 15-18 Years Old
+Waukesha, Wisconsin (virtual option in 2022) | late June | Ages 15-18

-Various locations | Various dates | Rising 12th Grade
+Various locations (some virtual) | Various dates | Rising 12th Grade

-Various locations | Various dates | Rising 12th Grade
+Various locations (some virtual) | Various dates | Rising 12th Grade

 The American Legion Auxiliary Girls State Program has provided students all across the country the opportunity to participate in a hands-on citizenship training program for over sixty years.
 Students learn government by actually creating a mythical state through the election of public officials on local, county, and state levels and then by carrying out the duties of these respective offices.

-Cambridge, Massachusetts | Seven weeks | Rising 12th Grade | Application Deadline: January
+Cambridge, Massachusetts | Summer | Rising 12th Grade | Application Deadline: January

 RSI scholars first participate in a week of intensive STEM classes with accomplished professors.
 The heart of RSI is the five-week research internship where students conduct individual projects under the tutelage of mentors who are experienced scientists and researchers.
 During the final week of RSI, students prepare written and oral presentations on their research projects.

-Hillsdale, Michigan (cancelled for 2021) | mid June | Rising 10-12
+Hillsdale, Michigan | mid-June | Grades 10-12

-Urbana-Champaign, Illinois (virtual in 2021) | July | Rising 9-12
+Urbana-Champaign, Illinois | June and July | Grades 9-12

 Many students have some experience with aerospace through model rockets, remote control airplanes, or a family member who is a pilot.
 But no experience is necessary—just an interest in learning about aerospace engineering.
 Students will learn about topics regarding aerospace engineering through classroom sessions, laboratories, demonstrations, and hands-on activities.

-Varies | Sessions in June, July, August | High School Students
+Various locations | Sessions in June, July, August | Grades 9-12

 Champions are made during the off-season.
 Summers are the perfect chance to explore your interests, refine your skills, and practice hard to accomplish your goals!
-Take advantage of summer programs like these to grow and develop—and make yourself stand out on college applications.
+Take advantage of summer programs like these to grow and develop—and stand out on college applications.